Pediatric Emergency Physicians, Kapiolani Medical Specialists

 Special accomplishments: Alpha Omega Alpha, multiple other awards and distinguished honor activities.

-Professor of Pediatrics. currently the past Chief of Staff for Kapi’olani Medical Center For Women And Children.
-His main interests are quality improvement, medical staff affairs, neonatology, resuscitation and outreach education.
+Professor of Pediatrics and immediate past Chief of Staff for Kapi`olani Medical Center for Women and Children.
+Dr. Boychuk’s main interests are quality improvement, medical staff affairs, neonatology, resuscitation and outreach education.
 He is a fellow of the American Academy of Pediatrics (AAP).
 He is board certified in pediatrics, neonatology and pediatric emergency medicine.
 He recently completed his role as Principle Investigator for an Asthma Education grant for emergency departments and community hospitals from the Robert Wood Johnson Foundation, Leahi Foundation, and HMSA Foundation.
-He has presented research results from this study at the annual meetings of the American Academy of Allergy and Immunology, the American Academy of Pediatrics, the American College of Emergency Physicians and the Asian Emergency Medicine Association.
+Dr. Boychuk has presented research results from this study at the annual meetings of the American Academy of Allergy and Immunology, the American Academy of Pediatrics, the American College of Emergency Physicians and the Asian Emergency Medicine Association.
 He has taught many courses in neonatology, PALS, and APLS.
 He is highly regarded for his teaching skills and the breadth of his clinical skills which include general pediatrics, neonatology, emergency medicine and critical care.
 He is an instructor for Pediatric Advanced Life Support (PALS), an Advanced Pediatric Life Support (APLS) course director and an APLS chapter author/contributor.
 He has numerous publications and abstracts in peer reviewed journals.
 In the community, he has coached youth soccer and is an educational resource to other health care professionals providing health care to children.

 Lynette Young, MD